Argentine authorities probe what happened before Liam Payne's fatal fall from his hotel balcony

-BUENOS AIRES, Argentina — (AP) — The circumstances surrounding the death of ex-One Direction singer Liam Payne were suspicious, given possible drug involvement, Argentine prosecutors said Thursday.
+BUENOS AIRES, Argentina — (AP) — The circumstances surrounding the death of ex-One Direction singer Liam Payne were suspicious and possibly involved drugs, though there was no sign of a third party being involved, Argentine prosecutors said Thursday.

 Payne, 31, who died on Wednesday, first shot to fame as a teenager and grappled with the pressures of global stardom.

-Fans and media swarmed the Casa Sur Hotel in the chic Palermo neighborhood of Argentina's capital as forensic experts collected evidence a day after Payne was found dead in the hotel courtyard after plunging from his room on the third floor.
+As word of his death ricocheted around the world, fans and media swarmed the Casa Sur Hotel in the chic Palermo neighborhood of Argentina's capital where Payne was found dead after plunging from his third-floor hotel room.
+All four of Payne's former One Direction bandmates issued a joint statement saying they were "completely devastated."

+“The memories we shared with him will be treasured forever,” said the letter, signed by Harry Styles, Niall Horan, Zayn Malik and Louis Tomlinson.
+“In time, and when everyone is able to, there will be more to say.”

+Forensics teams reported that a whiskey bottle, lighter and cellphone were retrieved from the building’s internal courtyard where Payne’s body was found.

-The Argentine public prosecutor’s office said that the autopsy showed internal bleeding and 25 traumatic injuries all over Payne's body, including to his skull, limbs and abdomen, consistent with the fall.
-It said those injuries alone were enough to cause Payne's death.
+The prosecutor said that the autopsy showed internal bleeding and 25 traumatic injuries to his skull, limbs and abdomen, consistent with a fall.
+It said those injuries alone were enough to cause his death.

-The lack of defensive injuries on Payne’s hands indicated that “he did not adopt a reflexive posture to protect himself and that he could have fallen into a state of semi- or total unconsciousness,” the public prosecutor said.
+The lack of defensive injuries on Payne’s hands indicated that he may have fallen into a state of unconsciousness, the public prosecutor said, and evidence suggested Payne “was going through some kind of substance abuse episode" at the time.

-Evidence collected from the scene, the statement added, suggested Payne “was going through some kind of substance abuse episode."
-It said all signs pointed to Payne being alone at the time of the incident.
+All signs indicated that Payne was alone at the time of his death, the prosecutor added.

+Several girls with tear-stained cheeks paused to sit in trance-like silence before a makeshift memorial of candles and colorful flowers spilling prolifically onto the cordoned-off street outside the hotel.
+Some fans taped up portraits of Payne and handwritten notes with sorrowful slogans like “Always in my heart" on a tree trunk.

+At the city's central Obelisco some kilometers away, the usual Thursday afternoon mix of food vendors, tourists and homeless people gave way to a gathering of largely young female fans united in grief.

-On Wednesday, police had said Payne “had jumped from the balcony of his room,” without elaborating on how they came to that conclusion or whether the jump was intentional.
-Police said they had rushed to the hotel in response to an emergency call just after 5 p.m. local time Wednesday that had warned of an “aggressive man who could be under the influence of drugs or alcohol.”
+On Wednesday, police said Payne “had jumped from the balcony of his room,” without elaborating on how they came to that conclusion or whether the jump was intentional.
+Police said they had rushed to the hotel in response to an emergency call just after 5 p.m. local time that had warned of an intoxicated guest acting erratically.

 A hotel manager can be heard on a 911 call recording obtained by The Associated Press saying the hotel has “a guest who is overwhelmed with drugs and alcohol. ...
 He’s destroying the entire room and, well, we need you to send someone, please.”